FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 .. centered:: Figure 5.5-4 Extended Axis Test

-**Step5**：The extension axis is usually used in conjunction with the laser sensor.
+**Step5**: The extension axis is usually used in conjunction with the laser sensor.
 At this time, the laser sensor is usually installed externally.
 The sensor reference point configuration needs to be calibrated by the three-point method instead of the six-point method used before.
 Align the center of the tool with the middle point of the bottom of the right cross-section (the side close to the camera), set point 1, align the center of the tool with the middle point of the bottom of the other cross-section, which is the middle point of the left cross-section, set point 2, and set the center of the tool with Move the point to the middle point of the upper edge of the cross-section on the right side of the sensor, set point 3, calculate and save, and click Apply to complete the three-point calibration.

 .. figure:: robot_peripherals/022.png
    :align: center